Anxiety and Anxiety Disorders

 ⦁ Personality Type.
 People with certain personality types e.g. introverts are more susceptible to get anxiety issues.

 ⦁ Mental Health Issues.
-People with mental health issues, like depression, often also have anxiety disorder.
+People with mental health issues, like depression, often also have an anxiety disorder.

 ⦁ Family History.
 Anxiety disorders do run in families, if a parent or a close relative has anxiety disorder you are more prone to develop the condition.

-⦁ Use of Illicit Drugs: misuse of drugs or alcohol or the withdrawal can aggravate anxiety.
+⦁ Use of Illicit Drugs: misuse of drugs or alcohol or withdrawal can aggravate anxiety.

-Seeking assistance of a mental health care professional can help with reducing symptoms.
-Treatment is focused on exploring the triggers and thought processes that cause anxiety, learning when anxiety is increasing, and how to decrease symptoms using various cognitive behavioral therapy techniques.
+Seeking assistance from a mental health care professional can help with reducing symptoms of anxiety and depression.
+Anxiety Disorder treatment is focused on exploring the triggers and thought processes that cause anxiety, learning when anxiety is increasing, and how to decrease anxiety disorder symptoms using various cognitive behavioral therapy techniques.

-If anxiety is moderate to severe and impacting your functioning, medications may be prescribed to help reduce symptoms.
-There are different type of medicines to treat anxiety disorders which include anti-anxiety medicines and certain antidepressants i.e. selective serotonin reuptake inhibitors (SSRIs) are generally considered first-line therapy for anxiety, Tricyclic antidepressants (TCAs) are also used to treat anxiety, and other medicines such as beta blockers are used to treat hypertension related to anxiety may be used accordingly.
+If anxiety is moderate to severe and impacting your functioning, medications may be prescribed to help reduce symptoms of anxiety and depression.
+There are different types of medicines to treat anxiety disorders which include anti-anxiety medicines and certain antidepressants i.e. selective serotonin reuptake inhibitors (SSRIs) are generally considered first-line therapy for anxiety, Tricyclic antidepressants (TCAs) are also used to treat anxiety, and other medicines such as beta-blockers are used to treat hypertension related to anxiety may be used accordingly.